Position: Stop Evaluating AI with Human Tests, Develop Principled, AI-specific Tests instead: The Problem With Psychological Tests on LLMs

-Psychological tests are statistical instruments calibrated for human populations, which means that every aspect of their construction, including item selection, scoring, and interpretation, depends on the distributional properties of human responses.
+Psychological tests are not interchangeable ``question sets'', they are calibrated measurement instruments for a defined human population.
+Item selection, scoring, and interpretation are tied to a measurement model fitted on human response distributions.